Road Scholar vs St Hilda Sea Adventures - Tour Companies Compared

 Why Travel With Them?

-These cruises give you the opportunity to see extraordinary wildlife, sail aboard an ex-tall ship with skipper and chef, with a small group.
+Their Scottish cruises give you the opportunity to see extraordinary wildlife and to cruise aboard a small ship with skipper and chef and a small group of passengers.
 All food is included, and there are many opportunities for interesting excursions.
-Some excursions are included in the price, however you can also arrange excursions based on your interests.
+Some excursions are included in the price however, you can also arrange excursions based on your interests.
 These are not included but allow for a wonderful amount of personalization to your travel experience with St. Hilda Sea Adventures.